semantic-release/commit-analyzer/README.md

 #### Multiple commits

-If there is multiple commits that match one or more rules, the one with the highest realease type will determine the global release type.
+If there is multiple commits that match one or more rules, the one with the highest release type will determine the global release type.

 Considering the following commits:
 *   `docs(README): Add more details to the API docs`